raymondjavaxx/markly-swift/README.md

 Swift implementation of Markly.
 A micro subset of Markdown.

-## Differences with markdown.
+## Differences with Markdown.

 Markly only supports the most basic and safe subset of Markdown: paragraphs, bold text, and unordered lists.
 Everything else is not supported.
 However, there are some differences in how these features work.

 ### Bold text

-Markly uses single asterisks `*` as delimiter for bold text:
+Markly uses single asterisks `*` as the delimiter for bold text:

 ```markdown
 *bold* text